We don’t teach dance. We teach students.

 Focusing on five core dances – Merengue, Foxtrot, Salsa, Tango, and Swing – the Conga Kids dance curriculum naturally integrates with California Content Standards for Physical Education and Visual and Performing Arts, while also supporting English Language Arts and History-Social Science standards.
 In addition to learning and completing physical movements, students also develop language and contextual understanding around the dances, learning the significance of movements, rhythms, and symbolism of dance in a cultural and historical context.

-The ten week, twenty-lesson program is offered twice yearly in the fall and spring semesters, culminating in a grade-level showcase for families, teachers, and younger students.
-Every lesson, masterful resident teaching artists introduce new steps and vocabulary and reinforce known material through practice and repetition.
+Our ten week, twenty-lesson program is offered twice yearly (fall and spring semesters), culminating in a grade-level showcase for families, teachers, and younger students.
+During each lesson, masterful resident teaching artists introduce new steps and vocabulary and reinforce known material through practice and repetition.
 Classes also include written homework assignments, a professional demonstration by guest artists, administrative support and quality control via a team of program liaisons, and options to participate in local and regional competitions against schools from across Los Angeles County.

 Conga Kids believes in a network of mutual respect.
 Upon entering a Conga Kids class, all students, teaching artists, and classroom teachers enter a contract of mutual respect:

 Our goal is to shift the way students see themselves and each other

 Reinforce essential elements of a respectful ballroom class

 Tall posture, active listening, proper partner-dance position, etc.

 Attempt to address all students by their name